Willamette Zone

 FALL CREEK RESERVOIR: Trout

-Was stocked the week of April 13th, with 3,750 hatchery rainbow trout.
+Was last stocked in April, with 3,750 hatchery rainbow trout.

 FARADAY LAKE: Trout